 However, since Liechtenstein joined the EEA in 1995 and concluded the Direct Insurance Agreement with Switzerland, Liechtenstein is still the only location that provides direct market access to all countries of the European Economic Area and simultaneously to Switzerland.

 The FMA is very supportive of new market entrants.

-26. To what extent is the market being challenged by digital innovation?
+29. To what extent is the market being challenged by digital innovation?

 In the age of globalisation, also the insurance sectors are not spared from increasing digitalisation and as a matter of fact, the market does indeed change rapidly and permanently.
 InsurTech is booming internationally, so especially traditional insurers must face these overcoming challenges.
-Besides, it is getting even more difficult for insurance undertakings complying with all the strict regulatory requirements and staying up-to-date in adopting new technologies.
-And finally, supervision is also getting quite complex from FMA's point of view.
+In addition, it is getting even more difficult for insurance undertakings complying with all the strict regulatory requirements and staying up-todate in adopting new technologies.
+Finally, supervision is also getting quite complex from FMA's point of view.
+However, the Liechtenstein market is generally open to digital innovation, for example, Lichtenstein was one of the first countries to introduce a law on blockchain.
+Nevertheless, the regulatory provisions have to be followed.

-27. How is the digitization of insurance sales and/or claims handling treated in your jurisdiction, for example is the regulator in support (are there concessions to rules being made) or are there additional requirements that need to be met?
+30. How is the digitization of insurance sales and/or claims handling treated in your jurisdiction, for example is the regulator in support (are there concessions to rules being made) or are there additional requirements that need to be met?

 The Liechtenstein FMA recognised the importance of using modern information technologies at an early stage and has consistently promoted digitalisation.
-The digitalisation of reporting and supervisory processes will be consistently advanced, whereby the supervisory authority has already stated that the automated realtime monitoring of the financial markets and financial intermediaries will be a major challenge.
+The digitalisation of reporting and supervisory processes is being consistently advanced, whereby the supervisory authority has already stated that the automated realtime monitoring of the financial markets and financial intermediaries will be a major challenge.